kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Spina bifida
 	E. Tuberculosis (TB)

-#### Answer:
+#### Answer: E. Tuberculosis (TB) - TRUE

+Trophic ulcers (trophe, Greek for nutrition) are caused by an impairment of the nutrition of the tissues, which depends on an adequate blood supply and also a properly functioning nerve supply.
+Ischaemia and anaesthesia will therefore cause these ulcers.
+Thus, in the arm, chronic vasospasm and syringomyelia will cause ulceration of the tips of the fingers (respectively painful and painless).
+In the leg, painful ischaemic ulcers occur around the ankle or on the dorsum of the foot.
+Neuropathic ulcers caused by anaesthesia (diabetic neuritis, spina bifida, tabes dorsalis, leprosy or a peripheral nerve injury) are often called perforating ulcers.
+Starting in a corn or bunion, they penetrate the foot, and suppuration may involve the bones and joints and spread along fascial planes upwards, even involving the calf.

 ### Q3.48
-A 53-year-old woman with a history of full-thickness burn involving her right forearm presented in a surgical outpatient clinic with a Marjolin’s ulcer.
+A 53-year-old woman with a history of full-thickness burn involving her right forearm presented in a surgical outpatient clinic with a _Marjolin’s ulcer_.
 Which of the following statements best describes a Marjolin’s ulcer?

 	A. It is a sarcoma that develops in a scar
 	B. It grows rapidly